Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 Line (10) mentioned here is this line: #insert -> string.

 ## 26.11 How to get info on the nodes tree of a piece of code?
 In § 26.4.1 we saw how #code can make something of type Code out of a piece of code.
+Another way is to call the proc `code_of` on a piece of code.
+For some examples of code_of, see jai/examples/here_string_detector.jai and self_inspect.jai
-The helper procedure `compiler_get_nodes` can take something of type Code and get the AST nodes out of it:
+The helper procedure `compiler_get_nodes` can take the result of `#code` or `code_of` and get the AST nodes out of it:
 ```
 compiler_get_nodes :: (code: Code) -> (root: *Code_Node, expressions: [] *Code_Node) #compiler;
 ```